andrewlook/ipynblog/README.md

 instructions in the [pydrive quickstart](http://pythonhosted.org/PyDrive/quickstart.html) to get your credentials file.

-Next, set up some environment variables to tell `jupyter2distill` where to find your google API configuration files.
+Next, set up some environment variables to tell `ipynblog` where to find your google API configuration files.
 You'll need 2 env vars:
 - `PYDRIVE_CLIENT_CONFIG_FILE`: location of the `client_secrets.json` file provided
   by Google API console.